 Make sure to watch your campaign 24/7 and observe how your target audience reacts after you spend the first dollar on your campaign.
 The key to success is to analyze the data you collect, learn from it, iterate and apply the learnings to your campaign.
 This strategy will also increase the other metrics you are considering, such as your ROAS, giving you more bang for your buck.

 Now that we’ve outlined creating a social media plan for advertising, it’s time to take over the social media ad space.
+You may even consider utilizing a social media strategy template to get a start on your social media planning.

 Be sure to keep in mind the main objectives you chose and what you want to accomplish upon completion as you move through the steps.